hasti2c/csc207-event-management-app/phase1/README.md

 ## Running Instructions

 Pull from [https://markus.teach.cs.toronto.edu/git/csc207-2021-05/group_0014](https://markus.teach.cs.toronto.edu/csc207-2021-05/assignments/1#) and open the project in Intellij.
-To run program first install the GSON library: in Intellij go to Project structure and install GSON library from Maven ( com.google.code.gson:gson:2.8.5).
+To run program first install the GSON library: in Intellij go to Project structure and install GSON library from Maven (com.google.code.gson:gson:2.8.5).

 To run the program, go to PhaseOneMain.java and run.

+UML diagram is included as a PNG and as a UML file.

 ## Overview of Functionality